Scoring Candlestick Patterns

 Since early 2001 HotCandlestick.com has offered members a view through the window of candlestick chart analysis.
 Over 1,000,000 individual occurrences of candle patterns are identified on the daily charts of approximately 10,000 securities tracked by HotCandlestick.com.
-Members can quickly find patterns that have historically worked well for individual securities.
+Members can quickly find patterns that have historically worked well for individual stocks and currencies.

-HotCandlestick.com created the score of a candlestick pattern.
-The HotCandlestick scoring system is a statistical approach to quantify the reward to risk ratio for individual securities.
+The candlestick pattern scoring system is a statistical analysis approach created by HotCandlestick.com to quantify the historical reward to risk ratio for individual stocks and currencies based on candlestick patterns.
 Stocks are prone to a variety of market forces, technical and fundamental.
 HotCandlestick.com developed a scoring system which accounts for variation in stock prices within and between stocks.

 The HotCandlestick SCORE measures the past success of a given candlestick pattern for a particular security.
 Criteria are set such that a stock must have at least 5 instances of a particular candlestick pattern before appearing in this database.
 The SCORE formula uses the standard deviation of the actual % gains for each of the 5 days following the candle signal.
 Scoring allows for easy identification of patterns that have worked well for individual stocks by ranking the % gains achieved based on how consistently those gains were achieved.